 Meredith Honors Outstanding Faculty and Staff

-The Pauline Davis Perry Award for Research and Publication is given to a faculty member who has done exceptional research, publication, and/or artistic achievement.
+The Pauline Davis Perry Award for Research and Publication and/or Artistic Achievement is given to a faculty member who has done exceptional research, publication and/or artistic achievement.
 The Pauline Davis Perry Award for Excellence in Teaching is given to an outstanding teacher at Meredith.

-The Laura Harrill Presidential Awards are presented to faculty members in recognition of their noteworthy contributions to the advancement of Meredith College.
+The Laura Harrill Presidential Awards are presented to two faculty members each year, in recognition of their noteworthy contributions to the advancement of Meredith College.

 The cash awards are funded through the Faculty Applied Meredith Endowment, or FAME, established in 1977 as an independent fund for supplemental faculty benefits.